1963-1964 Studebaker Avanti

 As the decade of the sixties began, Studebaker was in serious financial trouble.
 Detroit's Big Three (Ford Motor Company, General Motors, Chrysler Corporation) started dominating American car sales, and the smaller independent companies could not compete.
 In February of 1961, newly appointed president Sherwood Egbert proposed designing and building a sports car to help boost the company's image and attract younger buyers.
 He contacted industrial designer Raymond Loewy.

 French-born Loewy was already established as a great designer by this time.
 To his credit were such diverse items as steam locomotives, jukeboxes, cigarette packs and refrigerators (he would go on to design the Zippo lighter, the Shell logo, the interior of the Nasa Skylab, and others).
-Loewy had worked with Studebaker previously - the Starlight and Starliner models were his designs.
-Egbert asked Loewy if he could create a new sporty car, and have a full-scale clay model ready within a six week period.
+Loewy had worked with Studebaker previously; the Starlight and Starliner models were his designs.
+Egbert asked Loewy if he could create a new sporty car, and have a full-scale clay model ready within a six-week period.
 A design team was assembled in quick order and the scale model car was completed on schedule.

 To get the car produced quickly, fiberglass body panels were chosen over conventional sheet metal.
 There were two main reasons for this - there would not be enough time for the tooling process required for steel panels, and a fiberglass car would be lighter (Loewy has been quoted as saying, "Weight is the enemy").
-After debate of whether or not to mold the fiberglass panels in their own factory, Studebaker contracted them out to Molded Fiberglass Products Company, the same outfit that had been making the Corvette bodies for Chevrolet.
+After debate of whether or not to mold the fiberglass panels in their own factory, Studebaker contracted them out to Molded Fiberglass Products Company, the same outfit that had been making the Chevrolet Corvette bodies.
 This would prove to be a bad decision.

 Perhaps the most unique feature of the Avanti (Italian for "forward") is the smooth nose - Loewy considered front grilles far too commonplace.
 To ensure the engine would be cooled properly, a special radiator was designed, used in conjunction with a bottom air dam.
 Front disc-brakes were standard - a first for a major American car manufacturer.
 There is also a roll-bar built into the roof, T-tops were suggested but were too expensive to manufacture.